 Every year, NYU is required to provide retirement plan participants with a notice regarding plan features that enable the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration (referred to herein as the “NYU Retirement Plan” or “Plan”) to satisfy certain "nondiscrimination" requirements.
 See below for a description of these features.
-Please also see the Notice about the Plan's Qualified Default Investment Alternative, which describes your rights and responsibilities in connection with the investment of your Plan account.
+Please also see the Notice about the Plan's Qualified Default Investment Alternative (PDF), which describes your rights and responsibilities in connection with the investment of your Plan account.
 The Plan’s Summary Plan Description (PDF) includes detailed information about the Plan, including information about who is an eligible employee and who is a match-eligible employee.

 * For purposes of NYU’s non-elective and matching contributions, “base salary” means the base salary paid to an employee for services rendered to NYU in his or her primary appointment position while a match-eligible participant.
 For faculty members, this means base salary for your appointment, plus compensation for any administrative assignment which carries a title and summer compensation paid up to 3/9 of the academic base year salary.
 For all employees, overtime, additional compensation for temporary duties, overloads, amounts paid through the School of Medicine payroll, consulting fees and any other additional compensation are excluded.
 Salary in excess of $275,000 a year (for 2018) cannot be considered under the Plan for purposes of NYU’s contributions.
 (The $275,000 salary limit may be increased from time to time in accordance with the Code.)
 For purposes of your own employee contributions, your salary reduction election is applied to your total cash compensation for the pay period (excluding any imputed income, allowances, subsidies, stipends or other amounts that you did not earn for services performed).

 You are always 100% vested in your account under the NYU Retirement Plan.
-In general, you may take a distribution from the NYU Retirement Plan when your employment with NYU terminates.
-If you are at least age 59 1/2 and are no longer eligible for contributions under the NYU Retirement Plan, you may make an in-service withdrawal from the Plan.
+In general, you may take a distribution from the NYU Retirement Plan when your employment with NYU and its affiliates terminates.
+In-service withdrawals are permitted (with spousal consent, if applicable) as follows:

-Please also see the Notice about Qualified Default Investment Alternatives, which describes your investment rights and responsibilities under the NYU Retirement Plan and the steps you should take if you want to select a different investment than the default Vanguard Target Retirement fund appropriate to your age.
+Please also see the Notice about Qualified Default Investment Alternatives (PDF), which describes your investment rights and responsibilities under the NYU Retirement Plan and the steps you should take if you want to select a different investment than the default Vanguard Target Retirement fund appropriate to your age.

 NYU reserves the right to amend the NYU Retirement Plan or its other benefit plans, at any time during the plan year, or to reduce or eliminate the safe harbor matching contribution at any time in its sole discretion.
 If NYU amends the Plan to reduce or eliminate the safe harbor matching contribution during the plan year, you will receive a supplemental notice and the suspension or reduction will not apply until at least 30 days after that notice is provided.

 For additional information, a paper copy of these notices, or the Summary Plan Description at no charge, contact NYU PeopleLink at email@example.com, 212-992-LINK (5465), or download at https://www.nyu.edu/content/dam/nyu/hr/documents/benefitsforms/guides/SPDRetirementPlan.pdf